Socialism with a human face

 The first author of the slogan was Radovan Richta.

-Socialism with a human face (socialismus s lidskou tváří, socializmus s ľudskou tvárou, Güleryüzlü Sosyalizm (Socialism with a smiley face)) was a slogan referring to the reformist and democratic socialist programme of Alexander Dubček and his colleagues, agreed at the Presidium of the Communist Party of Czechoslovakia in April 1968, after he became chairman of the KSČ in January 1968.
+Socialism with a human face (socialismus s lidskou tváří, socializmus s ľudskou tvárou) was a slogan referring to the social democratic and democratic socialist programme of Alexander Dubček and his colleagues, agreed at the Presidium of the Communist Party of Czechoslovakia in April 1968, after he became chairman of the KSČ in January 1968.

 The first author of this slogan was Radovan Richta, and it was a process of moderate democratization, economic modernization, and political liberalization that sought to build an advanced and modern socialist society that valued democratic Czechoslovak tradition while still allowing the Communist Party to continue governing.